Dead infant found in suitcase under NJ footbridge

 JERSEY CITY, New Jersey (WABC) --Authorities in New Jersey are investigating after a dead baby was found in a suitcase Wednesday afternoon.

-The Hudson County Prosecutor's Office said the discovery was made around 1:15 p.m. under a footbridge at the end of Van Wagenen Avenue in Jersey City.
+The Hudson County Prosecutor's Office said the discovery was made around 1:15 p.m. under the Tonnelle Avenue Bridge at the end of Van Wagenen Avenue in Jersey City.

+The suitcase was found just off the PATH train tracks, under the footbridge.

 An autopsy will determine the cause of death.